Your Directors have pleasure in presenting their 34th Annual Report togetherwith the Audited Accounts of the Company forthe Year ended March 31 2020.

 c) As the impact of measures taken for conservation and optimum utilization of energyare not quantitative its impact on cost cannot be stated accurately.

-Therefore technology absorption isa continuous process.
+Therefore technology absorption is a continuous process.
 The Company constantlystrives for maintenance and improvement in quality of its products and entire developmentactivities are directed to achieve the aforesaid goal.

-FOREIGN EXCHANGE EARNINGS AND OUT GO
+12) FOREIGN EXCHANGE EARNINGS AND OUT GO

 During the period under review there was no foreign exchange earnings or out flow.